flyntcoal/wordpress/wp-content/plugins/form-maker/readme.txt

 Form Maker is a power-packed yet user-friendly form builder plugin.
-With an intuitive drag and drop interface, form maker is the ultimate solution to help you create responsive WordPress Forms easily and in a timely manner.
-Add modern and functional forms to your website with a few clicks.
-Using the plugin you can create forms for pretty much any purpose, from simple contact forms to multi page application, registration survey and questionnaire forms with conditional fields, captcha protection, multiple choice questions and more.
-It will take you just a few clicks to create the forms and a couple of minutes to customize them with the available themes, styling and display options.
+With an intuitive drag and drop interface, this plugin is the ultimate solution to help you create responsive WordPress Forms easily and in a timely manner.
+Add modern and functional questionnaires to your website with a few clicks.
+Using the plugin you can create forms for pretty much any purpose, from simple contact form to multi-page application, registration survey and questionnaire with conditional fields, captcha protection, multiple choice questions and more.
+It will take you just a few clicks to create them and a couple of minutes to customize with the available themes, styling and display options.
 This plugin can be a good addition to any website, so go ahead and give it a try.

 **Benefits**

-   * **Better communication between your visitors and you -** Contact forms serve as a communication tool between you and your site visitors, and make it easy to get/receive orders, requests, and inquiries.
+   * **Better communication between your visitors and you** - Contact forms serve as a communication tool between you and your site visitors, and make it easy to get/receive orders, requests, and inquiries.
 If you offer memberships, courses or trainings on your website, forms are an easy way to order, apply or register online.
    * **Valuable User/Customer Feedback** - You are what your user/customer thinks of you!
-Handy forms to put together surveys and questionnaires and get feedback from your users/customers.
+The plugin lets you put together surveys and questionnaires and get feedback from your users/customers.
-   * **One plugin, different purposes** - Whether you want to have a single form on the contact page, or multiple forms on different pages on your website, that&#39;s absolutely doable with this form builder plugin.
+   * **One plugin, different purposes** - Whether you want to have a single form on the contact us page, or multiple, on different pages on your website, that&#39;s absolutely doable with this plugin.
 You can create unlimited number of different forms and display them using one of the available display options.
-Please note, that free version is limited to 7 fields per form.
+Please note, that free version is limited to 7 fields.
-   * **Save time -** Plugin uses an intuitive drag and drop interface, which makes it easy to create forms and  add/remove fields to/from the forms.
+   * **Save time** - Plugin uses an intuitive drag and drop interface, which makes it easy to create contact forms and add/remove fields.
-   * **Add to the overall website design -** A well designed form can contribute to your website&#39;s overall look and feel.
-Custom style your forms and have them match with your website design.
+   * **Add to the overall website design** - A well designed contact form can contribute to your website&#39;s overall look and feel.
+Customize its style and have it match with your website design.
-   * **Improve accessibility -** Plugin provides four different form display options, which make your forms easily accessible.
+   * **Improve accessibility** - Plugin provides four different display options, which make your contact forms easily accessible.
 Whether you want to embed the form into a post or a page, or have it follow the visitors as they scroll up and down, you have the option to do that.
-   * **Awesome Support -** The team behind this form builder plugin provides timely and effective support to all its users.
+   * **Awesome Support** - The team behind this plugin provides timely and effective support to all its users.
 We keep standards high and response time low.

 **What&#39;s in it**

 **MULTIPLE FORM FIELDS**
-Plugin comes with a myriad of form field options to let you create high performing forms.
-The fields you can add to the forms include: text input, multiple and single choice fields, select box, submit and reset buttons, custom HTML, 3 types of captcha protection and many more.
+Plugin comes with a myriad of field options to let you create high performing forms.
+The fields you can add include: text input, multiple and single choice fields, select box, submit and reset buttons, custom HTML, 3 types of captcha protection and many more.
 In addition to these fields, the Premium version of the plugin offers file upload, Google Maps, and payment fields with automatic PayPal integration or Stripe integration with an add on.

 **FOUR FORM DISPLAY OPTIONS**
-There are four form display options in the plugin: Embedded, Pop-Up, Scroll-box, and Top-bar.
+There are four display options in the plugin: Embedded, Pop-Up, Scroll-box, and Top-bar.
 Each of the display options has its own set of settings you can customize.

 **DRAG &amp; DROP**
 The intuitive drag-and-drop interface of the plugin makes it the most user-friendly form plugin for WordPress.
-Easily re-order the sequence of the form fields or move the fields between columns, sections and pages, organizing your forms in no time.
+Easily re-order the sequence of the fields or move them between columns, sections and pages, organizing your forms in no time.

 **15 CUSTOMIZABLE THEMES**
 Plugin comes with 15 fully customizable themes that you can apply to your forms.
-Under the theme options you can configure pretty much any setting of the theme, personalizing options for form header, content, pagination, buttons and more.
+Under the theme options you can configure pretty much any setting of the theme, personalizing options for header, content, pagination, buttons and more.
 You can also create your own themes with your personal styling and features.

 **CUSTOM CSS EDITOR**
 You can use the custom CSS editor to give additional styling features to the forms.